Ginger-Soy Dressing for Rice Bowls

 Ingredients

-• 3 tbsp vegetable oil with a neutral flavor like peanut, avocado, or canola
+• 3 tablespoons neutral flavored vegetable oil like peanut, avocado, or canola

 • 2 inches fresh ginger, peeled then grated with a microplane grater or finely chopped